phoenixframework/dns_cluster/README.md

 end
 ```

-Next, you can configure and start the cluster by adding it to your supservision
+Next, you can configure and start the cluster by adding it to your supervision
 tree in your `application.ex`:

 ```elixir